Naturgy

 Naturgy Energy Group S.A., formerly Gas Natural Fenosa ([ˈɡas natuˈɾal feˈnosa]), is a Spanish multinational natural gas and electrical energy utilities company, which operates primarily in Spain.
 The company's administrative headquarters are in Barcelona, while its legal headquarters are in Madrid.

-It also has operations in other countries, including: Italy, France, Germany, The Netherlands, Belgium, Mexico, Colombia, Argentina, Brazil, Puerto Rico, Moldova, and Morocco.
+It also has operations in other countries, including: Italy, France, Germany, The Netherlands, Belgium, Mexico, Colombia, Argentina, Brazil, Moldova, and Morocco, as well as the U.S. territory of Puerto Rico.

 Description

 The corporation's main interests are: the distribution of natural gas in Spain, Italy, and Latin America; the generation and commercialisation of electricity in the liberalised Spanish market (1997-2009); and the management of natural gas infrastructure and shipping transport.

 Gas Natural has approximately 10,000,000 energy clients worldwide.
 It has around 6,700 employees, of which approximately 50% work within Spain.

 The group's largest shareholders include the Spanish La Caixa bank and Repsol global energy company.

 Gas Natural acquired utility company Unión Fenosa for around €16.8 billion in 2009.

 In June 2018, the general shareholders meeting of Gas Natural approved the change of name of the company to Naturgy Energy Group.